MDLlife/blog/content/en/2018-14-10-mdl-talent-hub-android-wallet-store.md

 ---
-title: The MDL Talent Hub is releasing the Android Wallet on Google App Store.
+title: The MDL Talent Hub is releasing the Android Wallet on Google Play Store.
 date: 2018-11-14
 short_description: Our Team is releasing the testing program for an unreleased version of the MDL Wallet app
 image: /images/2018-11-14/gopher-celebrating-wallet-appstore.jpg